jcjollant/gakneeboard/README.md

 ```

 ## TODO
+* Add all airports for a full route to KBVS and KELN : KAWO, KELN, KESW
 * Rearrange layout for optimal print on half letter format
+* Add 2x2x3 layout to display 12 airports
 * Read from external source
-* Border should include airport name (airport information should be in the same visua block)
 * Rearrange the layout with Input on top amd matching airport size
 * Change favicon

 # Done
+## 4/20/2024
+* Border should include airport name (airport information should be in the same visua block)
 ## 4/19/2024
 * Remove airport(s) from the list
 * Remove the dot